Monday 8th to Sunday 14th February 2021.

 Offering a range of apprenticeship training programmes across the Liverpool City Region and beyond, from level 2 to Degree level, our apprentices have access to outstanding support from highly skilled Trainer Assessors with a wide range of industry expertise.

-You will have a dedicated point of contact from our experienced team, who will act as a Training Manager for your business, providing advice and guidance on funding and recruitment of apprentices and trainees.
+You will have a dedicated point of contact from our experienced team, who will act as a Training Manager for your business, providing free advice and guidance on funding and recruitment of apprentices and trainees.

 You will receive a free of charge gap analysis of your current employees’ skills and those needed to achieve your business goals – invaluable for succession planning.